-The supplier must document the procedure that outlines how to label and identify products that are rejected or quarantined as a result of inspection, audit or process deviation.
-The supplier must describe how non-conforming product is isolated in order to avoid its re-use or shipment.
+The site must document the procedure that outlines how to label and identify products that are rejected or quarantined as a result of inspection, audit, recalls, withdrawals or food safety incidents.
+The site must describe how non-conforming product is isolated in order to avoid its re-use or shipment.

-In circumstances where product is adulterated or condemned, the supplier must detail how the condemned product is identified and disposed of.
+In circumstances where product is adulterated or condemned, the site must detail how the condemned product is identified and disposed of.

-The supplier must also document a procedure for equipment that has been found to be non-conforming.
+The site must also document a procedure for equipment that has been found to be non-conforming.
 This procedure may be combined with, or separate from, that for non-conforming product.
-The equipment must be identified and placed out of production until it is repaired or otherwise disposed of.
+The equipment must be identified and placed out of operation until it is repaired or otherwise disposed of.